apache/incubator-taverna-site/content/download/common-activities/index.md

 and the [source code releases](#source-code) (see below).

-To use Taverna OSGi APIs with [Maven](https://maven.apache.org/), add one or more of these to your `pom.xml`:
+To use Taverna Common Activities with [Maven](https://maven.apache.org/), add one or more of these to your `pom.xml`:

     <dependencies>